Precise Learning Curves and Higher-Order Scaling Limits for Dot Product Kernel Regression: Introduction

-Several works have investigated the behavior of the learning curves for nonlinear scalings in the dot-product kernel or random features setting, but they have done so only in the noncritical regime $m\not\propto d^{r}$~\citep{ghorbani2021linearized, mei2021generalization, liang2020multiple}.
-Extending these result to include the critical regime $m \propto d^{r}$ is nontrivial, both from the technical perspective and also from the phenomenological perspective, as we shall see the critical behavior induces nonmonotonicity and multiple sample-wise descent.
+Several works have investigated the behavior of the learning curves for nonlinear scalings in the dot-product kernel or random features setting, but they have done so only in the noncritical regime where $m\not\propto d^{r}$~\citep{ghorbani2021linearized, mei2021generalization, liang2020multiple}. \citep{bordelon2020spectrum, canatar2021spectral} also derive the closed-form predictions of the learning curves for both the critical and the noncritical scalings, but they have done so via nonrigorous statistical physics methods and a “Gaussian equivalence conjecture” \citep{dietrich1999statistical, hu2020universality, gerace2020generalisation,goldt2020modeling, goldt2020gaussian, goldt2022gaussian}.
+Rigorously extending these results to include the critical regime $m \propto d^{r}$ is nontrivial, both from the technical perspective, namely, proving a “Gaussian equivalence conjecture", and also from the phenomenological perspective, as we shall see the critical behavior induces nonmonotonicity and multiple sample-wise descents.

 In this work, we obtain precise formulas for the sample-wise learning curves in the kernel ridge regression setting for a family of dot-product kernels for spherical input data in the polynomial scaling regimes $m\propto d^r$ for all $r\in\sN^*$.
 This family of kernels includes the neural network Gaussian Process (NNGP) kernels and Neural Tangent Kernels (NTK) associated with multi-layer fully-connected networks or convolutional networks.
 Both kernels serve as important starting points towards a deeper understanding of neural networks as they often capture the first order learning dynamics of neural networks in certain scaling limits \citep{jacot2018neural, lee2019wide, arora2019exact}.